Oval-Tutu/shove/README.md

 Shöve provides wrapper functions for LÖVE's window management.
 Set the window dimensions and properties with automatic resize handling using `shove.setMode(width, height, flags)`.

-**💡 NOTE:** For best results, call `shove.initResolution()` before using these window management functions to ensure proper viewport initialization.
+**💡 NOTE:** For best results, call `shove.setResolution()` before using these window management functions to ensure proper viewport initialization.

 ```lua